Lehman creditors' recovery may soon reach $7.8 billion

-NEW YORK (Reuters) - The trustee liquidating Lehman Brothers Holdings Inc’s brokerage unit on Monday asked a federal bankruptcy judge for permission to distribute another $1.89 billion to unsecured creditors, boosting their total recovery to $7.78 billion.
+NEW YORK, July 13 (Reuters) - The trustee liquidating Lehman Brothers Holdings Inc’s brokerage unit on Monday asked a federal bankruptcy judge for permission to distribute another $1.89 billion to unsecured creditors, boosting their total recovery to $7.78 billion.

 James Giddens, the trustee, said the creditors will have recouped 35 cents on the dollar, up from 27 cents so far, if the proposed third payout wins approval from U.S. Bankruptcy Judge Shelley Chapman at an August 4 hearing in Manhattan.